 I’m a science-minded individual, and I thrive on learning the research and data behind products.
 Understanding the history and research behind CGM has further deepened my appreciation for the importance of this technology.
 Interestingly, the use of continuous glucose monitoring has only been mainstream for less than 20 years, and in that short period of time, it has revolutionized the way patients with diabetes manage their blood sugar.
 Prior to CGM, the gold standard of care for diabetic patients was a blood glucose finger stick which essentially provided a single time-point snapshot of glucose levels.
 Now, with CGM, we have essentially a continuous video of blood sugar activity, with dozens of data points throughout the day.

 The first CGM was approved in 1999 and had very basic functionality.
 It collected data for 3 days and forwarded it to the provider for interpretation.
 It’s hard to imagine waiting 3 days for results, considering that at this very moment I could scan my CGM sensor on my arm and have a reading in less than a second.
-The initial indication for CGM was for the management of type 1 diabetes.
-In 2017, the indication was expanded, and now it is recommended for all diabetics.
+The initial indication for CGM was for the management of Type 1 diabetes.
+In 2017, the indication was expanded, and now it is recommended for all people with diabetes.

-Levels takes this glucose data stream and makes it interpretable, engaging, and actionable.
-The program is very progressive, and is applicable to all individuals, whether they have a diagnosis of diabetes or not.
-This software gives us a new understanding of how our bodies are responding to different foods, and in doing so helps us control our blood sugar and keep it flat and stable.
-I believe that learning to control blood sugar and keep when still in a “healthy” range of glucose levels may reduce the cases of type-2 diabetes down the line.
+Slowly, CGM use is expanding into people without diabetes, often paired with software that gives us a new understanding of how our bodies are responding to different foods, and in doing so helps us control our blood sugar and keep it flat and stable.
+I believe that learning to control blood sugar when still in an “optimal” range of glucose levels may reduce the cases of Type-2 diabetes down the line.
 Knowing your blood glucose at any given time creates the opportunity to take preventive actions before managing glucose levels get out of hand.
 Can you imagine identifying a problem in your metabolic health, making changes proactively, and completely dodging a diabetes diagnosis in the future?
 This is now possible.